Tuesday races and a few other miscellaneous races near Albuquerque, NM

 C. Riders must start one foot down.

 D. Signup online if at all possible.
 If you have to sign up a the race, wear a mask.
 Wear masks if you need to interact with other participants (borrow someones pump or the like.)
-We don't ask that you wear mask to race or warm up, but you can if you like.
+We also ask that riders wear a mask at least at the start of the race, beyond that, if they are off by themselves on the course, it is their own business and their own risk.
 Try to print and pre-sign releases if you have not done one since 8/8/2019.

 F. No awards ceremony, partial results will be posted on FB ASAP after the race, full results later that night.
 We might do some small prizes like chocolate which I will hand out afterwards.